Destination Ideas: America's Strangest Castles

 Stokes Castle: Austin, Nevada

 For most people, the very loosely populated desert hamlet that is Austin, Nevada is not exactly likely to be found very high on their list of destination ideas.
 But then you are not most people, right?
 Rising three stories high into the air in Austin, Nevada, Stokes Castle is a testament to the concept that those with the most money sometimes share that privilege with also being those with the least brains.
-Anson Phelps Stokes made a mint by owning a mine.
-And he put those miners to work on building a castle inspired by his idea of something to put on his bucket list of destination ideas: Rome.
-Mr. Stokes had more than enough money to travel to Rome and more than enough money to have his miners put together a three story castle of granite inspired by what he found here.
-As for the brains part?
-Stokes and his family spent about one month in his castle before selling his interest in the mind and moving away forever to chart the course of his dream destination ideas that had nothing more to do with barren wilderness of Nevada.
-Of course, the fact that this castle looks more like a leftover tower from a 19th century fort blown away by cannonballs may be the final arbiter of whether Phelps Stokes possessed more money than brains.
-Still, after very nearly suffering the ultimate indignity of being transported to Las Vegas to become just another tourist attraction on the Strip, the rather unassuming Stokes Castle seems to have had the last laugh: its placement on the National Register of Historic Places means it should remain right where it was built long enough for you to stop and visit no matter how low on your list of destination ideas Stokes Castle may sit.
+Anson Phelps Stokes made a mint by owning a mine, and he put those miners to work on building a castle inspired by his idea of something to put on his bucket list of destination ideas: Rome.
+Mr. Stokes had more than enough money to travel to Rome and more than enough money to have his miners put together a three story castle of granite inspired by what he found there.
+Stokes and his family spent about one month in his castle before selling his interest in the mine and moving away forever to chart the course of his dream destination ideas that had nothing more to do with the barren wilderness of Nevada.
+After nearly suffering the indignity of being transported to Las Vegas to become just another tourist attraction, Stokes Castle ultimately had the last laugh: its placement on the National Register of Historic Places means it should remain right where it was built long enough for you to stop and visit—no matter how low it may sit on your list of destination ideas.